 Method 1: Using CSV Files to Connect Hive to BigQuery

-The method comprises three steps.
+This method comprises of three steps.

 Step 1: Export Data into CSV Files